 You cannot learn to swim by reading a book about swimming.
 You cannot understand your bereavement unless you are grieving.

-It may be hard to comprehend, but there is hope to be hope found in the grieving process and the phrase “good grief” may take on new meaning for you.
+It may be hard to comprehend, but there is healing and hope to be found in the grieving process and the phrase “good grief” may take on new meaning for you.

-Using established techniques and contempory research in understanding grief we can work together to meet your needs at a pace that is comfortable and approriate for you.
+Using established techniques and contempory research to understand and explore your grief we can work together to meet your needs at a pace that is comfortable and approriate for you.

 It has been proven that people who seek out and receive bereavement support reduce the risk of complicating their grief.
 Complicated grief can remain present for many years if left unadressed and it will continue to have a detrimental effect on our daily lives.